 (a) give to the Director, with the conciliation question, any medical certificates, medical reports or other documents that the conciliation officer has that are relevant to the conciliation question; and

-(b) give to the worker, and the employer of the worker, a list of the documents given under paragraph (a).
+(b) give to the worker, and the employer of the worker, written notice that lists the documents given under paragraph (a).

 (3) When the conciliation officer refers a question for determination by a medical assessment panel under clause 18A(2ab), the conciliation officer must give to the Director, with the conciliation question, any prescribed evidence referred to in clause 18A(2aa)(c)(ii) that has been produced to the conciliation officer.